Setting up a preschool classroom is exciting — but it can quickly become overwhelming.

 Display books face-forward when possible to increase engagement.

-Preschool math focuses on understanding concepts, not memorising facts.
+Preschool math focuses on understanding concepts, not memorizing facts.

 Include: